AI Agents - Architecture & Data Handling

-- Metadata only: Some Observability Agents only need schema, table names, query patterns, and lineage.
+- Metadata only: Some AI Agents only need schema, table names, query patterns, and lineage.
 No data values required.

-- Aggregated information: Some Observability Agents work with statistics (row counts, null percentages, distributions) rather than individual records.
+- Aggregated information: Some AI Agents work with statistics (row counts, null percentages, distributions) rather than individual records.

-- Sample data: Some Observability Agents require seeing actual data values to detect patterns, understand formats, or identify quality issues.
+- Sample data: Some AI Agents require seeing actual data values to detect patterns, understand formats, or identify quality issues.

 Key principle: Each feature uses the minimum data types necessary.